-- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded)

-- mandatory annexes and supporting documents (templates available to be downloaded from the Portal Submission System, completed, assembled and re-uploaded): - detailed budget table/calculator: not applicable - CVs of core project team: not applicable - activity reports of last year: not applicable - list of previous projects (key projects for the last 4 years) (template available in Part B - CSC Youth Other ANNEX.
+- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (template to be downloaded from the Portal Submission System, completed, assembled and re-uploaded) - mandatory annexes and supporting documents (templates to be downloaded from the Portal Submission System, completed, assembled and re-uploaded): - detailed budget table/calculator: not applicable - CVs of core project team: not applicable - activity reports of last year: not applicable - list of previous projects (key projects for the last 4 years) (template available in Part B) - CSC EDU Other Annex.

 At proposal submission, you will have to confirm that you have the mandate to act for all applicants.
-Moreover you will have to confirm that the information in the application is correct and complete and that the participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc).
+Moreover, you will have to confirm that the information in the application is correct and complete and that all participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc).
 Before signing the framework partnership, each beneficiary and affiliated entity will have to confirm this again by signing a declaration of honour (DoH).
 Proposals without full support will be rejected.

-Your application must be readable, accessible and printable.
+Your application must be readable, accessible and printable (please check carefully the layout of the documents uploaded).